roddux/fffz/README.md

-[X] - implement super basic is-it-time-to-snapshot-yet logic [X]	- snapshot + restore mechanism using process_vm_readv/writev [X] - improve/fix snapshot logic to remove overfit to dummy target [X] - injected library to hook lseek and restore filedes offsets [X] - call library to restore filedes offsets
+[X] - implement super basic is-it-time-to-snapshot-yet logic [X]	- snapshot + restore mechanism using process_vm_readv/writev [X] - improve/fix snapshot logic to remove overfit to dummy target [X] - implement an injector library to hook lseek and restore filedes offsets [X] - call library to restore filedes offsets
-[X] - allow read_from/write_to_memory to operate on >128-page regions
-[X] - call library to restore original pre-snapshot heap size [>] - ensure fffz works with unzip, objdump, imagemagick and ffmpeg
+[X] - allow read_from/write_to_memory to operate on larger memory regions [X] - modify proc/pid/map scanner to only return readable/writeable pages [X] - call library to restore original pre-snapshot heap size [>] - rearchitect to snapshot at start of first read() from target file [ ] - ensure fffz works with unzip, objdump, imagemagick and ffmpeg [ ] - massive code-tidy, make logging more consistent [ ] - catch SIGTERM in parent to cleanly kill target

 FUTURE:
 [ ] - batch process_vm_readv/process_vm_writev calls
-[ ] - modify proc/pid/map scanner to only return readable/writeable pages
-[ ] - modify snapshotting to only restore dirty pages [ ] - collect edge/bb coverage information from target process
+[ ] - modify snapshotting to only restore dirty pages [ ] - collect edge/basic-block coverage information from target process
-[ ] - handle read in userspace with PTRACE_SYSEMU for fewer context switches
+[ ] - handle reads in userspace with PTRACE_SYSEMU for fewer context switches?
-[ ] - hook fstat so we can provide process a buffer of arbitrary size [ ] - automagic multi-threading (?)
+[ ] - hook fstat so we can provide the target a buffer of arbitrary size [ ] - automagic multi-threading (?)
 ```